charichard09/Factory.Solutions/README.md

 * _Setup MySql Workbench:_
 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
 * _Clone this repo to a local directory_
-* _After following the MySqlWorkbench installation instructions, open MySql Workbench and select the Local 3306 server.
-Then select the "Administration" tab and click on "Data Import/Restore"_
-* _In Import Options select "Import from Self-Contained File" and click the "..." button to navigate to the file "richard_cha.sql" in the top level of this repo.
-Click "Start Import"_
-* _Confirm the import was successful by clicking on the "Schemas" tab and seeing the richard_cha schema listed._
-* _Navigate to the local directory (YourPath/HairSalon.Solution) and create a new file "appsettings.json"
+* _Navigate to the local directory (YourPath/Factory.Solution/Factory) and create a new file "appsettings.json"
 * _Open this file with Visual Studio Code 2019 and add:
 ```
 {